 Finally, I determine what steps need to be taken daily in order to ensure I am maintaining consistent progress toward my overall goal.

 If I want to lose 40 pounds in one year, each day I should be:

 - Consuming fewer calories than I am burning

 - Exercising at least 20 minutes

-Once the goal is set and broken down to daily activities, I need to track these activities.
+Once the goal is set and broken down to daily activities, I need to begin tracking daily activities for goal accomplishment.
 Typically, the daily steps are easy to do, and easy to forget.
 Therefore, it is easy to fall into a pattern of allowing yourself a “day off” here or there without realizing that those days off are exceeding the “days on.”

 If you are tracking it on paper, in a planner or in a journal, it’s right there to see in black and white.
 Plus, there is added accountability with writing it on paper.

 I’ve used several different apps, and while they are very convenient, they also make it easy to skip adding in that brownie you ate (even though you knew you’d be having a treat later in the day).